 Workforce Talent Attraction and Retention

 San Diego’s well-educated and highly-skilled workforce is one of our greatest assets.
 Attracting and retaining top talent is a major priority.
-EDC is spearheading a talent attraction campaign to ensure the region showcases its robust career opportunities, unique neighborhoods and unparalleled lifestyle to highly-mobile, 22- to 32-year-olds – the so-called millennial population.
+EDC is spearheading a talent attraction campaign to ensure the region showcases its robust career opportunities, unique neighborhoods and unparalleled lifestyle to the highly-mobile, millennial population.
 In early 2016, EDC released “Talent: Where San Diego Stands,” a comprehensive study that contextualized San Diego’s standing in talent growth and retention with regard to highly-skilled engineering, science and tech talent in nine peer metros including Austin, Denver and San Francisco.
 By analyzing key factors for firms and site selectors and comparing key characteristics that attract talent, San Diego is enabled to maintain its competitive edge.
 Ensuring that university graduates stay in the region is also a priority.
-EDC has deployed a campus engagement strategy called Link2 putting executives from specific industries on panels for students on campuses to discuss dynamic career opportunities across multiple sectors.
-Continually, EDC and UC San Diego have partnered with SD Hacks to orchestrate San Diego’s largest collegiate Hackathon, which exposes more than 2,000 students from around the globe to career opportunities and innovation in San Diego.
+EDC has deployed a campus engagement strategy called Link2 putting executives from specific industries on panels for students on campuses and at companies to discuss dynamic career opportunities across multiple industries.
+Continually, EDC and UC San Diego partnered with SD Hacks in 2015 and 2016 to orchestrate San Diego’s largest collegiate Hackathon, which exposed more than 3,000 students from around the globe to career opportunities and innovation in San Diego.
 For more information, please contact Ashley Swartout.

 Operation San Diego